starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide.md

 > [!tip]
 > New to Linux?
 See our [Recommended Distributions](Tips-and-Tricks#recommended-distros) for a list of the distros most compatible with Star Citizen.

-1. Install wine following the [instructions for your distro](https://gitlab.winehq.org/wine/wine/-/wikis/Download).
-See the [WineHQ Main Page](https://www.winehq.org/) for current versions. **If your distro provides an up to date version of wine** (ie. Arch), you may install from its repositories instead.
+1. Install Wine **v9.4** or newer following the [instructions for your distro](https://gitlab.winehq.org/wine/wine/-/wikis/Download).
+See the [WineHQ Main Page](https://www.winehq.org/) for current versions.
+If your distro provides an up to date version of wine (ie. Arch), you may install from its repositories instead.
 2. If you want to use Lutris, install [Lutris **v0.5.17**](https://lutris.net/downloads/) or newer and launch it once before installing Star Citizen to trigger its automatic winetricks dependency download. **Note**: We do not recommend running git builds of Lutris.
 If using an immutable distro (ie. Bazzite, Nix, Silverblue), we recommend flatpak Lutris.

 ## Installation Steps